JustinLove/commander_regeneration/README.md

 ## Current Limitations

 No regen occurs while in transports.
 Since it runs on each client, the regen rate is proportional to the number of human players (and spectators?)
-Rate is proportional to wall-clock time, not sim time.

 ## Technical Implementation